 Rule #5: Don’t be too ‘flowery’ with your writing.

-Be detailed, but say what you need to say to get your point across and move on.
+Be detailed and use literary devices when they add to your story, abut say what you need to say to get your point across and move on.
 Don’t bog your reader down with unnecessary extras.

 Rule #6: Revise with abandon.